-See the WROVER Platform documentation for more details.
+See the Testsuite Configuration section of the WROVER Platform documentation for more details.

 Start Serial To Socket

 The Serial to Socket Transmitter tool can be configured to listen on a particular COM port and redirect the output on a local socket.
 The properties microej.testsuite.properties.testsuite.trace.ip and microej.testsuite.properties.testsuite.trace.ip and microej.testsuite.